Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled The Hands That Move. Please enjoy.

 I was exploring the outskirts of the Snoquaximish National Park, far outside where visitors are typically permitted in the deepest, darkest parts of the forests when I was assailed by several men in gray hoods with a black fanged creature inscribed on the back.
-They bounded my hands and blindfolded me, and threw me into the back of what I assume was a van.
+They bounded my hands and blindfolded me before throwing me into the back of what I assume was a van.

-Eventually, we arrived here though where I’m not sure.
+Eventually, we arrived here though I’m not sure where.
 The walls are damp, black, and moldy.
 A putrid smell reminiscent of rotting bodies, a smell I was not familiar with until my sojourn, emanates everywhere.
 Chains decorate the wall.
 It is mostly dark.
 Only the dim moonlight through a small window above provides any sort of illumination and allows me to write my tale.

 You, who is reading this, tell them, tell them to listen!
 Force them if you must!
 Tell them until they listen!
 Then keep telling them and tell everyone until it becomes so commonplace that school children know of these words.
 Whoever must confront the creature will know exactly what to say!
 I cannot emphasize this enough!
 These words must be said exactly!
 The fate of the planet depends on it!

 Tele k’oh roh dae lae mont